Stone Circle Press

 Picture

 We cannot dispute humanity’s incredible achievements and expertise, but the current wave of social and environmental disasters are the result of errors in our thinking.
 As we face an uncertain future, clearly it is time to transition forward (or back) to knowing ourselves as embedded in Earth Community once again, and Morgan Caraway’s new book Ecological Awakening is an excellent companion for the journey.
-He identifies the root cause of our separationist thinking as part of the ancient shift to agrarian from hunter-gatherer societies, and how the arrival of patriarchal imperialism divided us from the natural world.
-He points out that the conceptual thought behind religion and other systems has alienated us even more, and as capitalism continues to commodify nature, our toxic worldview of disconnection is at an all-time high.
+He identifies the root cause of our separationist thinking as part of the ancient shift from hunter-gatherer societies to the agrarian era, and how the arrival of patriarchal imperialism divided us from the natural world.
+He points out that the conceptual thinking behind religion and other systems has alienated us even more, and as capitalism continues to commodify nature, our toxic worldview of disconnection is at an all-time high.
 With keen insight and wry humor, Caraway points out the idiocy of destroying the very elements in nature that give rise to life itself – the air, forests, lands and waters.

 Picture